crispymtn/crispyfi/README.md

 ![Slack integration](http://i.imgur.com/Tye5R2W.png)

+## Playlists
+CrispyFi provides a command line-like interface to its internal playlist handling you can use to add, remove and rename lists.
+This data is persisted between sessions and will be available upon restart.
+On a fresh startup, CrispyFi attempts to load the last playlists you used or, failing that, will look for a playlist named "default".
+If neither of those work, it'll just pout a bit and not play anything.
+Using this interface is straight forward:

+* `list add <name> <Spotify URI>` - Adds a list that can later be accessed under <name>.
+* `list remove <name>` - Removes the specified list.
+* `list rename <old name> <new name>` - Renames the specified list.
+* `list <name>` - Selects the specified list and starts playback.

 ## Getting your groove on(line)
 Since your Pi will probably be behind a firewall/some sort of NAT or have a dynamic IP, you'll have difficulties tying Slack's webhooks to its IP address.
 We're currently using [ngrok](http://ngrok.com) to get around that, mainly because it's awesome and makes developing web services much easier.
 Also, using ngrok you avoid the hassle of updating some other service's configuration whenever your IP changes, instead you have to run a small binary all the time.
 YMMV, so use whatever you're comfortable with (but give ngrok a try).

 ## Used Software
 CrispyFi builds upon [ApiServer](https://github.com/kilianc/node-apiserver) by killianc and includes a pre-compiled version of FrontierPsychiatrist's [node-spotify](https://github.com/FrontierPsychiatrist/node-spotify) since our Raspberry Pi stoically refused to compile the extension itself.
 The according license is redistributed as per the terms of the MIT License and can be found in the file `licenses/node-spotify` in the project's root directory.
+Also in use is simonlast's [node-persist](https://github.com/simonlast/node-persist) for persistent storage of playlist data.

-We extend our everlasting gratitude to both of you!
+We extend our everlasting gratitude to all of you!

 ## License
 This software is released under the MIT license, which can be found under `licenses/crispyfi`.